Not sure where to start when it comes to promoting your business on social media?

 Social media can seem overwhelming, but fortunately there are a few basic principles that can help guide you through the ‘getting started’ stages.

-The golden rule of social media is to engage with people using relevant and useful content.
-Your customers are more likely to read, share, like and comment on posts that interest them.
+The golden rule of social media is to engage with your target market on their preferred platform, using relevant and useful content.
+Your customers are more likely to come across posts on the platforms they prefer to use and to read, share, like and comment on posts that interest them.

-This means there is often a disconnect between the content you want to post (such as special offers and product information) and the information your audience will find useful and engaging.
+Sometimes this means there is a disconnect between the content you want to post (such as special offers and product information) and the information your audience will find useful and engaging.

 Unless you’re one of the lucky few who have a knack for writing engaging content off the bat, you’re going to need to do a bit of research and put together a social media strategy on how to create and deliver that content.